 State Employees’ Credit Union vs. Coastal Federal Credit Union

 Coastal Federal Credit Union is easier to join because eligible members include individuals who live, work, worship, attend school or do business in a number of North Carolina counties, whereas SECU membership is more specific and restricted.
-But if you’re eligible, SECU gives you more account options for your children and teens.
+But if you’re eligible, SECU gives you more account options for your children, especially teenagers.

 State Employees’ Credit Union vs. Wells Fargo

-With a comprehensive array of banking options, plus credit cards, loans, insurance and investing, SECU can help members manage their money from their earliest years through their golden years.
-If you’re eligible for membership or think you might be, it’s worth your while to call or stop in at your local branch to talk to a credit union representative about joining.
+With a comprehensive array of banking options — plus credit cards, loans, insurance and investing — SECU can help members manage their money from their teen years through their golden years.
+If you’re eligible for membership or think you might be, it’s worth your while to call or stop by your local branch to talk to a credit union representative about joining.

 - Who can become a member of State Employees' Credit Union?

-- To be eligible for membership, you must be an employee of the state of North Carolina, a public board of education or an association that serves state employees, or be a federal employee stationed in the state.
+- To be eligible for membership, you must be an employee of the state of North Carolina, a public board of education or an association that serves state employees.
 Immediate family members of these individuals are also eligible.

 - Are SECU employees state employees?